Adore You (Miley Cyrus song)

 "Adore You" is a song recorded by American singer Miley Cyrus.
 It is the opening track of her fourth studio album Bangerz (2013) and was released as its third and final single on December 17, 2013, by RCA Records.
 The song was written and produced by Oren Yoel, with additional songwriting provided by Stacy Barthe.
 "Adore You" is a pop and R&B ballad in which Cyrus discusses her affection towards her boyfriend.

-"Adore You" received generally favorable reviews from music critics, who complimented its overall production and Cyrus' vocals; it was further recognized as being among the more conservative offerings from its parent album.
-The song peaked at number 21.
+"Adore You" received favorable reviews from music critics, who complimented its overall production and Cyrus' vocals; it was further recognized as being among the more conservative offerings from its parent album.
+The song peaked at number 21 on the Billboard Hot 100.
 It performed moderately on national record charts throughout Europe and Oceania, with a gold certification in Australia.
 The music video for "Adore You" was officially premiered through Vevo on December 26, 2013.
 It depicts Cyrus suggestively posing in a bed and a bathtub, and is interspersed with night vision footage that resembles a celebrity sex tape.